 168. Shedding Sense of Entitlements.

-Arjun says, "Out of compassion (anugraha), you have revealed to me the secret wisdom (adhyatma) and my delusion is dispelled (11.1).
+Arjuna says, “Out of compassion (anugraha), you have revealed to me the secret wisdom (adhyatma) and my delusion is dispelled (11.1).
 You have explained to me in detail about the origin and the dissolution of beings, as well as about your imperishable greatness (11.2).
-You have told me about your supreme glory and I wish to see your supreme form (11.3).
-If you think that I am capable of seeing your supreme form, then show me" (11.4).
+You have told me about your supreme glory, and I wish to see your supreme form (11.3).
+If you think that I am capable of seeing your supreme form, then kindly show me” (11.4).

-The general belief is that HIS blessings are a must to overcome delusions and attain adhyatma.
-This is used as an excuse to avoid the difficult task of internal transformation.
-If one is told to perform karma (action) without expecting karma-phal (fruits of action) one argues that it is not possible without HIS blessings.
-The same happens when one is told to transcend polarities; transcend gunas; drop the differences or labelling to see HIM around us in every living and non-living entity.
+The general belief is that His blessings are a must to overcome delusions and attain adhyatma.
+This is an excuse used to avoid the difficult task of internal transformation.
+If one is told to perform karma (action) without expecting karma-phal (fruits of action) one argues that it is not possible without His blessings.
+Similar argument is put forward when one is told to transcend polarities; transcend gunas; drop the differences or labelling to see Him around us in every living and non-living entity.

-On the other hand, whoever attained adhyatma said that it happened because of HIS anugraha as what they got was beyond their imagination.
+On the other hand, whoever attained adhyatma said that it happened because of His anugraha as what they got was beyond their imagination.
 This looks paradoxical.
-Basically, HIS blessings are available to everyone like rain and we should certainly make an effort to keep the bowl upright to hold water.
+While His blessings are available to everyone, like rain, we cannot escape the effort of keeping the bowl upright to collect them.

 Comments